-After difficult decades during the last ccentury, Germany’s producers are now reviving the wine industry with exciting, high-quality wines.
-The wines of Germany, a new book from Infinite Ideas’ Classic Wine Library by German wine expert Anne Krebiehl MW, offers a tour round this new German wine landscape.
+After difficult decades during the last century, Germany’s producers are now reviving the wine industry with exciting, high-quality wines.
+The Wines of Germany, a new book from Infinite Ideas’ Classic Wine Library by German wine expert Anne Krebiehl MW, offers a tour around this new German wine landscape.

 In assessing the damage inflicted by the last century, she notes that, “it is only now that Germany is emerging from the convulsions of the twentieth century to become its true self and allow the uniqueness of its vineyards and diverse landscapes to take centre stage”.

 On that stage are three key players: the reclaiming of Riesling in its true form, the increasing viability of red wine, particularly Spätburgunder, and the revival of traditionally crafted Sekt.
-Sweetness in wine had long been the “German curse”, as Krebiehl puts it, but today’s producers, notably in the Mosel, are turning out the most “thrilling, diverse, alluring, unique and spine-tingling” Rieslings in the world.
+Sweetness in wine had long been the “German curse”, as Krebiehl puts it, but today’s producers, notably in the Mosel - everywhere in fact, are turning out the most “thrilling, diverse, alluring, unique and spine-tingling” Rieslings in the world.

 Thorough overview of German wine culture, past and present

 Krebiehl refers modestly to her book as “a sketch” but in fact it provides an exceptionally thorough overview of German wine culture, past and present.
 She profiles a significant cross-section of producers in all wine regions, from the famed Mosel slopes to the lesser known regions of Sachsen and Saale-Unstrut, and it is through their stories that we gain the clearest view of where German wine has been, where it is now and where it’s heading.